Learn About Massachusetts Unemployment Benefits Claim

 - Massachusetts federal unemployment benefits are taxable.
 Unemployment beneficiaries can elect to have federal and/or state income taxes withheld from their weekly benefit payment by making a request online or by calling TeleCert.
 Beneficiaries may be required to make quarterly estimated payments to federal and state income taxes.
 The DUA will send the unemployment recipient a 1099 form by January 31 the year after they were paid UI benefits.

-Unemployment Benefits Extension in Massachusetts
+Learn About Unemployment Benefits Extension in Massachusetts

 After filing an initial unemployment benefits claim, the applicant must request to renew benefits every week.
 Unemployment benefits renewal may be requested online or by calling the DUA TeleCert line.